egzakt/UnifikDoctrineBehaviorsBundle/README.md

 ### Uploadable ###

-The uploadable behaviors simplifies the way you handle file upload in Symfony2.
+The uploadable behavior simplifies the way you handle file upload in Symfony2.
 A trait is used to configure the uploadable fields and you only have to add 2 properties :

 - A property that will contain the filename and will be persisted
-- A non-persisted property that will contain the submitted file as an `UploadedFile` entity
+- A non-persisted property that will contain the submitted file as an `\Symfony\Component\HttpFoundation\File\UploadedFile` entity

 #### The config ####